This website contains imagery which is only suitable for audiences 18+.

 Post-Operative Timeline and Tips for Recovery after Facelift

 Facelift surgery is a complex plastic surgery procedure that addresses lax skin and wrinkles at the level of the face.
 While the surgical phase is crucial, it is equally important to pay attention to your post-operative recovery.
-The recovery period plays a significant role in ensuring optimal healing, minimising complications, and achieving long-lasting results.
-In this blog, Perth Specialist Plastic Surgeon Dr. Watts will guide you through the post-operative timeline of Facelift surgery and provide you with tips to facilitate your recovery.
+The recovery period plays a significant role in optimising healing, reducing complications and achieving long-lasting results.

 Preparing for a Successful Recovery